Homer, Alaska: Transportation

-The United States Coast Guard currently stations six Island Class cutters in Alaska, including one in Homer.

-From February 7, 1992, to June 4, 2015, the USCGC Roanoke Island was assigned to Homer.
-She was retired early, and was replaced by the Sapelo.
-The Sapelo is scheduled to be replaced by a more modern Sentinel-class cutter.
+The United States Coast Guard stations one Island Class cutter in Homer.
+From 1992 to 2015, the cutter Roanoke Island was assigned to Homer, and was replaced by the cutter Sapelo.
+Sapelo is scheduled to be replaced by a more modern Sentinel-class cutter.

-The Coast Guard leases an anchorage on the Homer Spit.

-The Coast Guard renewed its lease for 20 years in 2015.

 Government

 Homer uses a city council consisting of seven members.
-As of April 2020, the current mayor of Homer is Ken Castner.
+The current mayor is Rachel Lord.